openrazer/openrazer/README.md

 	gcc  -std=c99  dota_keys.c  -lrazer_chroma  -lm  -o dota_keys

 After executing it you should now have a dota profile lighting up your keyboard.
+This is just a simple example using a ascii helper,if your profile needs to color function keys ,etc you can set the key colors by manually setting the pos.

+How to create an effect to be used in the daemon ?

+Why not shoot for something crazy like a light blast originating from keys being pressed this time?